 San Jacinto College celebrated Hispanic Heritage Month (Sept.
 15-Oct.
 15) at each of its campuses with a variety of events and activities for students, faculty, staff, and community members.

-“We really wanted to showcase a number of activities that represent the beautiful diversity within the Hispanic and Latino cultures,” said Claudia Alvarez, San Jacinto College senior administrative assistant to the associate vice chancellor for student success transitions and South Campus Hispanic Heritage Month Committee member.
+"We really wanted to showcase a number of activities that represent the beautiful diversity within the Hispanic and Latino cultures," said Claudia Alvarez, South Campus Hispanic Heritage Month Committee member.

 Adding to the spirit of dance, the lively, vibrant traditional dance styles of Mexico were brought to the campuses by Mixteco Ballet Folklorico School of Dance and the Burbank Middle School Folklorico Dance Team.

 The campuses culminated the month of activities with luncheons featuring classic cultural dishes and panel discussions featuring local Hispanic and Latino professionals from a variety of industries who discussed how and why they chose their degree pathways and the success their higher education has provided.

 Alvarez added, "We wanted students to hear from professionals in a variety of industries about how their education brought them to where they are now.
 No matter the path they chose, their education opened doors for them that they probably would not have had access to otherwise."